neochiken/Merethic/README.md

 I run a relatively powerful PC with the following specs:
   * CPU: Ryzen 7 5800X3D
   * RAM: 32GB DDR4 @ 3600MHz
-  * GPU: RTX 3090
+  * GPU: RTX 4090

 Now, I have not built this list to be as graphically intensive as possible but I have taken some liberties in installing higher resolution textures as well as an extremely nice ENB preset.
 With that in mind, I'd recommend at least the following specs for the best experience:
   * CPU: Intel 7th gen *OR* AMD Ryzen 3000 series
   * RAM: 16GB of DDR4
-  * GPU: RTX 2060 *or the AMD equivalent with at least 6GB of VRAM*
+  * GPU: RTX 2080 *or the AMD equivalent with at least 8GB of VRAM*

 You will need at least `???` of disk space on an SSD for the installation.
 For the downloads, you will need an extra `???`- ideally you want *at least* `???` to allow for temporary Wabbajack work space as well as the modlist files.
 It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.

 ## Creation Club Content
 Merethic requires all Creation Club content - **you need the $20 AE upgrade from Steam to install!**

+Remember to download all of it from the Creations menu in the vanilla game before starting the Wabbajack install.

+## Non-Nexus Mods
+I recommend you download all of the non-Nexus hosted mods before starting the Wabbajack install.
+Links to all of these mods can be found on the [GitHub Wiki](https://github.com/iAmMe27/Merethic/wiki).

 ## Accounts
 In terms of accounts you will need:
   * Nexus Premium Account
   * LoversLab Account
-  * VectorPlexus Account

 Whilst you don't *need* a Nexus premium account to install the modlist, you'll have a considerably better time of it if you do.